gileli121/ExecutionMatrix/README.md

 # Installation
-For now there is no installation method & guide.
+For now, there is no installation method & guide.
 You will need to build the project on your own

 # How to use